-Opinion: San Francisco's gorgeous in the distance - terrifying and ugly near
+Opinion: gorgeous San Francisco in the distance - terrifying and ugly up close

 National Review Edition published column by Michael Gibson, co-founder of the 1517 Foundation and vice president of the Thiel Foundation, about San Francisco, a city that survived earthquakes and fires, but may not sustain its own glory.
 Revision AIN.UA publishes an abridged translation of the material.

-San Francisco passed its prime - and the lights go down.
+San Francisco has passed its prime - and the lights are dying down.

 The current concentration of wealth in the city (especially after the IPO Lyft and following IPOs Uber, Palantir, Airbnb or WeWork), most likely, does not mean the beginning of the era of golden sin, but means its end.
 Gorgeous in the distance, San Francisco is terrifying and ugly near.

 In the decade that I lived here, the city achieved what seemed to be impossible: it combined expensive, harmless and terrible into a new form.
 It looks magical to an inexperienced eye: the city of the future, the city of enthusiastic sighs.
 Then, slowly, it manifests itself as a city of lies: on the one hand, they talk about creating artificial intelligence, but they forget to add that its task is to win board games and show you the best advertising.

 On the subject: Why am I leaving Silicon Valley?